zeruhur/goldenidol/srd.md

 **Bulky** items take up two slots and are typically two-handed or awkward to carry.
 Anyone carrying a full inventory (i.e. filling all 10 slots) is reduced to 0 HP.

 A PC cannot carry more items than their inventory allows.
-Carts (which must be pulled with both hands), horses, or mules can increase inventory.  **Hirelings** can also be paid to carry equipment.
+Carts (which must be pulled with both hands), horses, or mules can increase inventory.  **Assistants** can also be paid to carry equipment.

 ## Archetypes